CleverNamesTaken/PivotLab/Conops.md

 * These tools are capable of creating a tun interface that would require root privileges, but this is not required for their effective use as pivoting tools.
 ```

 The goal is provide basic functionality of each tool, although there are certainly many more advanced features that will be left to the reader to explore.
-Iptables will be an exception -- we will demontrate simple port forwarding, and then use the nat table for more advanced pivoting as a part of other tools.
+Iptables will be an exception -- we will demonstrate simple port forwarding, and then use the nat table for more advanced pivoting as a part of other tools.
 If you are unfamiliar with these tools, I suggest doing at least ssh, iptables, and socat, and then jumping around to whatever seems interesting.

 ## ssh